Extract for employment in HVB homes

 Employment at a residential care home (HVB home).
-Request a police record extract,in Swedish (Form to fill in digitally and then print out)
+Request a police record extract,in Swedish (to be completed digitally and printed))

 Employment at a residential care home (HVB home).
-Request a police record extract, in Swedish (Form to print out and then fill in by hand)
+Request a police record extract, in Swedish (to be printed and completed by hand)

-It is only possible to request a police record extract about yourself.
-Power of attorney for another person does not apply.
+- You may only request a record extract concerning yourself.
+A power of attorney for another person is not valid.

-Fill in the application clearly and sign it personally
+Complete the application form clearly and sign it

 2. Send in the form

-Scan or photograph the signed form and then send the form by e-mail or post to the police.
+Scan or take a photo of the signed form and send it by e-mail or post to the police.
+Forms sent by e-mail will receive an auto-reply confirming receipt by the police of your e-mail.

 Polismyndigheten/The Swedish Police Authority